 The ground cinnamon most Americans are familiar with is actually the pulverized bark of the cassia tree.
 Stick cinnamon is simply bark that has not been pulverized.
 Even though the two forms of the spice are common and widely used, you may find yourself out of one or both.
+Where do you turn?
+What’s the best cinnamon substitute to still get that sweet warmth that this spice delivers?
+Let’s cover your options.

 Your best bet: Allspice

 Despite the fact that allspice comes from the New World and cinnamon comes from Asia, the two spices do have a lot in common when it comes to flavor.
-Allspice berries have many of the cinnamon notes along with notes of nutmeg and cloves.
+Allspice berries have many of the cinnamon notes, along with notes of nutmeg and cloves.
 This means that it should fit seamlessly into any recipe that contains those two spices.

 Warning: allspice is considerably more pungent when compared to cinnamon and therefore the two spices should not be used in equal quantities.
 When using allspice as a cinnamon substitute, use a third of the amount of allspice that the recipe suggests for cinnamon.